LachlanSmith1/Studioruum/README.md

 -------------

 * Learn Git
-	* Clone the Repository to Your PC and Create a Branch For Yourself
+	* Learn About Branching and Clone the Repository to Your PC
 	* https://learngitbranching.js.org/

 * Learn Technologies